 Survey presents precise art historical projects.
 These may include solo presentations by an individual artist, juxtapositions and thematic exhibits from artists representing a range of cultures, generations and artistic approaches.

 Organized in association with David Gryn, Director of London's Artprojx, the Film sector presents a dynamic program of films.
 Outdoor screenings take place at SoundScape Park, where works are shown on the 7,000-square-foot projection wall of the Frank Gehry-designed New World Center; and inside the Miami Beach Convention Center.
-In addition, Zurich film connoisseur This Brunner selects a feature-length film for a special screening at the Colony Theatre.
+In addition, New York-based film curator Marian Masone selects a feature-length film for a special screening at the Colony Theatre.

 Art publications from around the world display their magazines in single-magazine stands, or the collective booth.
 Editors and publishers often attend the show and many magazines contribute presentations to Salon, our afternoon series of lectures and discussions by prominent members of the artworld.

 Nicholas Baume has been Director and Chief Curator of Public Art Fund since 2009.
 Recent Public Art Fund exhibitions include solo projects by Ryan Gander, Paola Pivi, Rob Pruitt, Eva Rothschild, Thomas Schütte, Monika Sosnowska, and Oscar Tuazon; the group exhibitions 'Statuesque' and 'Common Ground'; a major career survey, 'Sol LeWitt: Structures 1965 – 2006'; Ugo Rondinone's colossal 'Human Nature' exhibition at Rockefeller Center; and the landmark project 'Tatzu Nishi: Discovering Columbus'.